JetBrains/kotlin-web-site/docs/reference/generics.md

 First, let's think about why Java needs those mysterious wildcards.
 The problem is explained in [Effective Java](http://www.oracle.com/technetwork/java/effectivejava-136174.html), Item 28: *Use bounded wildcards to increase API flexibility*.
 First, generic types in Java are **invariant**, meaning that `List<String>` is **not** a subtype of `List<Object>`.
 Why so?
-If List was not **invariant**, it would have been no better than Java's arrays, cause the following code would have compiled and cause an exception at runtime:
+If List was not **invariant**, it would have been no better than Java's arrays, since the following code would have compiled and caused an exception at runtime:

 ``` java
 // Java